Frequently Asked Questions

 How long will it take to receive my order?

-We will process all orders within 1 working day.
-We provide our customers based in the Republic of Cyprus with 1 -2 days delivery.
+All orders are processed within 1 working day.
+Customers based in the Republic of Cyprus receive orders in 1 -2 days delivery.

 Do you ship internationally?